Costiss/http-streaming-playground-js/readme.md

 - `server.ts`: Contains the server implementation for streaming.
 - `client.ts`: A client-side script to consume streamed data.
 - `sse.ts`: Demonstrates Server-Sent Events.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Contributing

-Feel free to fork this repository and submit pull requests to improve the examples or add new features.